george-pov/YTSkedy/docs/api/http/platforms.md

 ```

 Before provider calls, the backend renders title and description from the
-platform's `publishingContent` and the calendar event.
-A selected title template
-or description template is rendered with the approved template tokens.
-A `null`
-template id uses the event's English title or optional English description.
-The
+platform's selected title and description templates using token values from the
-rendered title and description are stored as a content snapshot when the
+calendar event's stored text snapshot.
+The rendered title and description are
-publication row enters `Publishing`.
+stored as a content snapshot when the publication row enters `Publishing`.
+There is no fallback that renders directly from event text fields.

 For a YouTube platform this creates a scheduled YouTube `liveBroadcast` using
 the rendered title and optional rendered description, the stored UTC scheduled